sahiliamsso/docs/source/authn-guide/basic.md

 •Local primary key -  name of LDAP attribute used to look up user entries in Gluu’s internal LDAP directory.

+##Basic Authentication Flow

-Roughly this authentication flow can be divided into next set of phases:
+Basic authentication flow can be divided into three set of phases:

 1.String provided by user in the “Login” field of the login form is treated as a local key.
 It becomes a part of LDAP search filter similar to